valens-carpentier/demeter/README.md

 ### 5. Portfolio
 - As a user, I want to view my portfolio of farm tokens and track my investment
-- As a user, I want to sell my farm token to other users
+- As a user, I want to sell my farm token to other users - Not implemented yet

-## Owner Flow
+## Owner Flow (Admin) - Not implemented yet

 ### 1. Login with Safe Passkey
 - As an owner, I want to login to the platform using Safe AA passkeys